2016 United States presidential election in Pennsylvania: Green Party

 Pennsylvania held a series of caucuses throughout April, culminating with a meeting on April 30 in Harrisburg, Pennsylvania, where delegates were assigned.

 Democratic National Convention

 From July 25 to July 28, 2016, Philadelphia hosted the 2016 Democratic National Convention.
 It was held at the Wells Fargo Center with ancillary meetings at the Pennsylvania Convention Center.
-Former Secretary of State Hillary Clinton was chosen as the party's nominee for president by a 59.67% majority of delegates present at the convention roll call and then winning the nomination.
-While runner-up rival Senator Bernie Sanders received 39.16% of votes from delegates.
-Clinton becoming the first female candidate to be formally nominated by a major national party as a presidential candidate in the United States.
-Her running mate, Senator Tim Kaine, the junior United States senator from Virginia was chosen by delegates as the party's nominee for vice president by acclamation.
+Former Secretary of State Hillary Clinton was chosen as the party's nominee for president by a 59.67% majority of delegates present at the convention roll call, winning the nomination, while runner-up rival Senator Bernie Sanders received 39.16% of votes from delegates.
+Clinton then became the first female candidate to be formally nominated by a major national party as a presidential candidate in the United States.
+Her running mate, Senator Tim Kaine, the junior United States senator from Virginia, was chosen by delegates as the party's nominee for vice president by acclamation.